Pozyx for Non-GPS Navigation¶

 - set BRD_SER1_RTSCTS to 0 to ensure telem1 does not use flow control (If using Telem2 set BRD_SER2_RTSCTS instead, not required if using Serial4/5)

-- Connect the Flight Controller to a ground station.
+- Connect the Autopilot to a ground station.
 You may need to connect the Lipo battery as well because some computers are unable to provide enough power through their USB port for the combined Pixhawk+Pozyx+Uno.

 - Press the UNO’s white or red reset button which can be found next to the USB port (see image above)